akinwale-habibullah/pasteBinAPI/README.md

 - ```npm run dev```
 - Make API request calls using __Postman__ or any other REST client.

+### Key design considerations

+- Job Scheduling: This application uses ```node-schedule```, a dependency optimised for scheduling jobs that will run once, as against using a cron based implementation, which runs several times over an internal.

+  This dependency is used to delete pastes on the specified expiresOn date.

+  The downside of this dependency is that, once the application stops, all scheduled jobs are lost.

+  For production based environment, its best to use a separate server or service to manage jobs scheduling that is always up and running, and communication between this app and the job scheduling server can happen over a message queue.

 ### Build instruction

 This project was written using ES6 modules, hence the need for babel to transpile source code to ES5.